Plugin Estimation of Smooth Optimal Transport Maps: Proofs of Efficiency Lower Bounds

 \subsection{Proof of Lemma~\ref{lem:influence}}

-To prove the claim, we shall make use of the following stability result for Kantorovich potentials over compact metric spaces, due to~\citeauthor{santambrogio2015} (\citeyear{santambrogio2015}, Theorem 1.52), which we only state in the generality required for our proof. \begin{lemma}[\cite{santambrogio2015}] Let $\Omega$ be equal to $\bbT^d$, or to a compact and connected subset of $\bbR^d$.
-Let $P,Q \in \calPac(\Omega)$, and assume that at least one of $P$ and $Q$ has support equal to $\Omega$.
-Let $(P_k)_{k\geq 1} , (Q_k)_{k\geq 1} \subseteq \calP(\Omega)$ be sequences which respectively converge to $P,Q$ weakly.
-Let $(\phi_k,\psi_k)$ denote a pair of Kantorovich potentials in the optimal transport problem from $P_k$ to $Q_k$, for all $k \geq 1$.
-Then, up to taking subsequences, it holds that $\phi_k \to f_0$ and $\psi_k \to g_0$ as $k \to \infty$, the convergence being uniform over $\Omega$, for some pair of Kantorovich potentials $(f_0,g_0)$ in the optimal transport problem from $P$ to $Q$, which is uniquely defined up to translation by constants. \end{lemma} Returning to the proof, let $f \in \dot\calP_P$ be an arbitrary score function, and abbreviate the differentiable path $P_t := P_t^f$, and its density $p_t := p_t^f$, for all $t \geq 0$.
+Let $f \in \dot\calP_P$ be an arbitrary score function, and abbreviate the differentiable path $P_t := P_t^f$, and its density $p_t := p_t^f$, for all $t \geq 0$.
 Here, we use the definition in equation~\eqref{eq:main_diff_path_construction}.
-Let $(\phi_t,\psi_t)$ denote a pair of Kantorovich potentials in the optimal transport problem from $P_t$ to $Q$, which we may and do choose to be uniformly bounded by $\diam(\Omega)$, and hence uniformly bounded in $t$.
+Let $(\phi_t,\psi_t)$ denote a pair of Kantorovich potentials in the optimal transport problem from $P_t$ to $Q$, which we may and do choose to be uniformly bounded by $\diam(\Omega)^2$, and hence uniformly bounded in $t$.
 By the Kantorovich duality, one has

 By construction, the map $t\in [0,\infty) \mapsto p_t(x)$ is differentiable for every $x \in \Omega$, and letting $\Delta_t(x) = (p_t(x) - p(x))/t$, we have

 Now, notice that for all $t \geq 0$,

 Since $f \in L^2_0(P) \subseteq L^1_0(P)$, we deduce that $\Delta_t(x)$ is dominated by an integrable function, uniformly in $t$.
 Since $\phi_0$ is uniformly bounded, we also deduce that the map $|\phi_0||\Delta_t - fp|$ is dominated by an integrable function.
 We then have, by equation~\eqref{eq:pf_influence_fn_limit_qt} and the Dominated Convergence Theorem,